 While there are some essential distinctions between the TOEFL and IELTS exams, they both have the same primary goal: to evaluate students' ability to comprehend and apply the English language.

-Each exam assesses your English language abilities as a non-native speaker through a variety of hearing, speaking, reading, and writing exercises, including how well you can utilize English in your writing and speech and how well you understand English when reading and listening.
+Each exam assesses your English language abilities as a non-native speaker through a variety of listening, speaking, reading, and writing exercises, including how well you can utilize English in your writing and speaking and how well you understand English when reading and listening.

 Here's a quick rundown of the two exams before we get into the specifics of how they're constructed and scored:

 The IELTS is a two-hour and forty-five-minute test that can be done on a computer or paper, and it is a more "international" exam than the TOEFL.
 The British Council oversees the IELTS, which includes listening examinations with a variety of accents—you'll get a more worldwide approach to the English language with this test, making it a fantastic alternative for people who want to utilize English in places other than the United States.

 The IELTS is available in both General and Academic editions, allowing students interested in pursuing higher education to benefit from an exam designed expressly for the use of 'academic' English.